The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 A Growing City on Aging Pipes

-Nashville is experiencing steady population growth, with an average of 867 new residents added each month.
-This surge in newcomers is placing increasing pressure on the city’s aging sewer infrastructure.
-More than half of Nashville’s 6,000 miles of sewer pipes are over 40 years old, many of them installed decades ago when the city was far smaller and the system was not designed to handle today’s demand.
+Nashville is experiencing steady population growth, with Davidson County adding an average of 867 new residents each month in 2024.
+This surge in newcomers is placing increasing pressure on the city's aging sewer infrastructure.
+More than half of Nashville's 6,000 miles of sewer and water pipes are over 40 years old, many of them installed decades ago when the city was far smaller and the system was not designed to handle today's demand.

 Nashville has earned national recognition as one of America’s fastest-growing cities, attracting new residents with its thriving music industry, affordable cost of living compared to coastal cities, and booming healthcare and technology sectors.
 However, beneath the surface of this growth boom lies a less visible challenge: the city’s underground infrastructure was built for a much smaller population.

-According to U.S. Census Bureau estimates released in March 2025, Davidson County added 10,413 new residents between July 2023 and July 2024.
+According to U.S. Census Bureau estimates, Davidson County added 10,413 new residents between July 2023 and July 2024.
 This translates to an average of 867 new residents every month, or approximately 29 new people every single day.

 The mathematics of this situation present a significant challenge for Nashville’s long-term infrastructure sustainability.
-While adding 867 residents monthly represents healthy economic growth, it also means 867 more people depend on an underground pipe network that’s aging faster than it can be replaced.
+While adding 867 residents monthly represents healthy economic growth, it also means 867 more people depend on an underground pipe network where aging components outnumber replacement efforts.

 Industry standards suggest water and sewer pipes should be replaced before reaching 75-100 years of age, depending on the pipe material.
 Cast iron pipes, common in older sections of Nashville, typically last 75-100 years.
 Clay pipes, also prevalent in mid-century construction, have a 50-60 year lifespan.
 PVC pipes installed in more recent decades can last 100+ years but still require eventual replacement.